Van Dyke wins Niles City Golf championship - Leader Publications

 The B Flight championship was also decided in a playoff as Eythan Bradley edged Dan Balos.

 The pair shot 161 in regulation.
-Bradley had a one-stroke lead over third-place finisher Brian Channey (166) after the opening round on Saturday as they shot 81 and 82 respectively.
-Balos shot 83 in his opening round.
+Balos had a two-stroke lead following Saturday’s round as he shot 78 and Bradley 80.

 Rounding out the top five were Jason Flewelling and Chuck Ditto, both of whom shot 168.